FIAF/fiaf-cataloguing-manual/markdown/0252-e.2.2_hybrid_aggregates_and_multi-component_mo/en.md

-# E.2.2 “Hybrid” Aggregates and multi-component moving images (e.g. Anthology/Portmanteau films or TV programmes)<a name="manual-E.2.2"/>
+# E.2.2 “Hybrid” Aggregates and multi-component moving images (e.g. Anthology/Portmanteau films or TV programmes) {#manual-E.2.2}

 Multi-component Works are ones conceived and created from their inception to consist of multiple individual components that make up a whole, for example anthologies, portmanteau films and television programmes (e.g., Dead of night, Quartet, From beyond the grave).